So Fujitani

-So Fujitani (藤谷 壮, Fujitani Sō) is a Japanese footballer who plays for Vissel Kobe.
+So Fujitani (藤谷 壮, Fujitani Sō) is a Japanese footballer who plays for Matsumoto Yamaga FC.

+His elder brother Takumi is also a professional footballer currently playing for J2 League side Tochigi SC.

 National team career

 In May 2017, Fujitani was elected Japan U-20 national team for 2017 U-20 World Cup.
 At this tournament, he played 2 matches as right side back.